Ankylosuchus

-Ankylosuchus is an extinct doswelliid archosauromorph reptile from the Late Triassic of Texas.
+Ankylosuchus is an extinct doswelliid archosauromorph reptile that lived during the Late Triassic of Texas.
 Ankylosuchus is a monotypic genus and the type species is Ankylosuchus chinlegroupensis.
+It was relatively small animal only being around a meter in length not including the tail.

+Ankylosuchus is similar to other doswelliids in having heavy armor consisting of thick bony plates called osteoderms that interlock tightly and are irregularly pitted.
+It differs from other doswelliids in that the pits on the osteoderms are deeper and some osteoderms are fused to those that lie laterally to them.

+Discovery

 It was named in 2013 on the basis of a fossil specimen including fragments of four vertebrae, parts of the skull, and part of a limb bone.
 These remains come from the Colorado City Formation, which dates to the early Carnian age of the Late Triassic.
 A. chinlegroupensis is named after the Chinle Group, a stratigraphic group that many Late Triassic formations of the southwestern United States have often been placed under, although a recent revision in stratigraphic nomenclature favors it being called the Dockum Group, which would make the species name a misnomer.
-Ankylosuchus is similar to other doswelliids in having heavy armor consisting of thick bony plates called osteoderms that interlock tightly and are irregularly pitted.
-It differs from other doswelliids in that the pits on the osteoderms are deeper and some osteoderms are fused to those that lie laterally to them.